wcm-io-devops/ansible-aem-cms/README.md

 	aem_version: 6.2.0
 	aem_version_short: "{{ aem_version | regex_replace('(\\d+\\.\\d+).*', '\\1') }}"
 	aem_quickstart_name: "AEM_{{ aem_version_short }}_Quickstart.jar"
+	aem_quickstart_checksum:

-The version of AEM to install.
+The version of AEM to install, filename of the Quickstart.jar and optional SHA1 checksum of the JAR for verification.

 	aem_install_source: file
 	aem_download_path: /tmp
 	aem_remove_download: false

 The installation source, i.e. where the installation Quickstart.jar should be retrieved from.
-This can either be `file` for a local file, `package` for a distribution package or `Nexus` for a Maven repository.
+This can either be `file` for a local file, `package` for a distribution package , `url` for a generic URL or `Nexus` for a Maven repository.
 If using a local file it needs to be copied someplace the Ansible `copy` module can find it. `aem_download_path` controls where the installation file will be downloaded to on the target host, and `aem_remove_download` whether the file will be deleted after installation.

 	aem_package: aem{{ aem_version_short }}
 	aem_package_home: "/path/of/package/installation"